drobin04/Dashboardify/to-do.md

 * Some GUI selectors or buttons to fill in user CSS for bookmark CSS or background color
 * label somewhere telling someone they can write in something like 'lightgrey' for the background color, or pick from a dropdown?
 	* ideally a color splotch appears that can update in realtime (future luxury)

-### Initial background image

-* Maybe setup a background image or individual widgets located under the main menu buttons, explaining what they are for, etc.
-* User can use the 'Edit Widgets' button to delete these.
-* Maybe a checkbox or button somewhere that acknowledges all new-user-experience items and makes them all go away at once
-	* This could be a boolean flag on their user in the DB, maybe?

 ## Add a default page theme to the app, and have it customizeable from the Setup page